Pale pink blossoms against a blue sky. Photo by Yan Liu on Unsplash.

 Through Jan.
 4 Indigenous Voices: A Contemporary Art Exhibition, Museum of Art Fort Collins, see ticket prices on the website including free admission for: 18 and under, SNAP recipients with SNAP card, CSU students with ID, military veterans with ID, 50 percent discount for educators with ID, etc.

 Jan.
-4 Liberation Is Local, facilitated by Dr. Cori Wong, weekly on Sundays.
+4 Liberation Is Local, facilitated by Dr. Cori Wong.
+On hiatus after this date.
 Donations welcome.
 Free

 Jan.
 9 – Feb.
 27 The Lincoln Center Art Gallery’s new exhibit Kristy Deetz: Disrupted Gardens features a series of large-scale, hyper-realistic acrylic paintings that imagine a future where nature and artificial intelligence respond to pollution and climate change by reshaping the Earth (our “Garden”) and populating it with new, often evolving creatures.